parca-dev/proton/README.md

 Proton is a lightweight profiler for Triton that captures rich information about program context, metadata, and GPU kernel performance metrics, while keeping both runtime overhead and profile size minimal.

+This fork in parca-dev/proton exists for parca-dev/parcagpu, the hope is we can land changes here that parcagpu needs in the context of a continuous GPU profiler that are easy to share and we can bring in changes from triton that make sense.
+Mostly we're interested in the driver layer to enable single library across CUDA major versions and potentially making parcagpu support roctracer in the future.

 ## Installation

 The following command installs the latest version of Proton.